cjudkins/zmk-config/README.md

 ### Adjust Layer (Layer 4)

-The Adjust layer provides access to editing keys Return, Backspace, Delete, Tab, as well as common mod combinations (e.g. Opt+Backspace to delete a full word).
+The Adjust layer provides access to editing keys Return, Backspace, Delete, Tab, as well as common mod combinations (e.g. `Opt+Backspace` to delete a full word).
 Sticky mods as always on the left side.

-There's also convenience shortcuts for things like Spotlight, Force Quit, Screen Lock, media controls, and the Emoji picker
+There's also convenience shortcuts for OS-features like Spotlight, Force Quit, Screen Lock, media controls, and the Emoji picker

 ### System Layer (Layer 5)

 The System layer provides access to Function keys, as well as hardware features such as bluetooth.
+I've added extra function keys wherever there was an open spot -- they basically act as configurable hotkeys in whatever software I'm using